Danielby13/tic_tac_toe_game/README.md

 # Tic Tac Toe Game

-Play the old game tic tac toe, you can also to start over in the middle of the game. the winner will get pretty confetti animation
+Play the old game tic tac toe, you can also to start over in the middle of the game.

+The winner will get pretty confetti animation

 ## Getting Started